 No, Tradovate is not a prop firm.
-Tradovate is a regulated futures brokerage, formally classified as a Futures Commission Merchant (FCM) and a subsidiary of NinjaTrader Group, LLC.
-It provides the exchange connectivity and execution platform used by Proprietary Trading Firms (PTFs) or Evaluated Funding Providers to host their evaluations and funded accounts.
+It is a regulated futures brokerage, formally classified as a Futures Commission Merchant (FCM) and a subsidiary of NinjaTrader Group, LLC.
+Tradovate provides the technology and tools that prop firms use to run their evaluations and funded accounts, allowing traders to access large amounts of trading capital without risking their own funds.

-• The Limit: Tradovate provides exchange connectivity to the CME Group, ICE, and Eurex, but it does not provide the “funded” capital used by prop firms.
+• Market Access: Tradovate provides connectivity to major exchanges like the CME Group, ICE, and Eurex, but it does not directly supply the capital used in funded accounts.

-The Bottom Line: You use Tradovate to execute trades, but your contract for funding is with a separate third-party Proprietary Trading Firm.
-Tradovate operates as an intermediary under the National Futures Association (NFA), which provides strict oversight of FCMs to ensure financial transparency and customer protection.
+• The Bottom Line: You use Tradovate to execute trades, but your funding agreement is with a separate third-party Proprietary Trading Firm.
+Tradovate acts as a regulated intermediary, ensuring financial transparency and customer protection through strict NFA oversight.

 How Does Tradovate Differ From a Prop Firm?

-Tradovate is a regulated Futures Commission Merchant (FCM) providing brokerage services and exchange connectivity, whereas a prop firm is a capital provider that funds traders.
-While Tradovate holds segregated client funds under CFTC regulations and earns revenue through commissions, prop firms charge evaluation fees to grant traders access to their own proprietary capital.
+Tradovate provides the infrastructure for trading, including brokerage services and exchange connections.
+In contrast, a prop firm is a capital provider.
+While Tradovate holds client funds in segregated accounts and earns revenue through commissions, prop firms typically charge evaluation fees for the opportunity to trade their proprietary capital.

 ScenarioTradovate’s RoleProp Firm’s Role